filecoin-project/FIPs/FIPS/FIL+ FIP.md

 ## Change Motivation

 The Fil+ program's current implementation has created complexities and challenges that hinder the growth trajectory of the Filecoin network.
-By phasing out the Fil+ multiplier, this proposal seeks to restore the integrity of Filecoin blockchain and alleviate issues related to consensus overload, complexity, pledge availability, poor UX, loss of privacy/censorship resistance, and other problems.
-Much of the details are outlined in the initial [discussion](https://github.com/filecoin-project/FIPs/discussions/774).
-A tldr of the change motivation can be summarized as the following.
-By imposing a permissioned layer on top of an already cumbersome core protocol, the network is suffering from rapid decline of RBP as a result of skewed incentive, which in turn compounding the negative impact on network value and creating an environment that encourages SPs to collude and game the network incentives.
+By phasing out the Fil+ multiplier, this proposal seeks to restore the integrity of the Filecoin blockchain and alleviate issues related to consensus overload, complexity, pledge availability, poor UX, loss of privacy/censorship resistance, and other problems.

+Much of the details are outlined in the initial [discussion](https://github.com/filecoin-project/FIPs/discussions/774), which can be summarized as following: by imposing a permissioned layer on top of an already cumbersome core protocol, the network is suffering from a rapid decline of RBP as a result of skewed incentives, which in turn compound the negative impact on network value and creating an environment that encourages SPs to collude and game the network incentives.

 ## Specification